An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Introduction

 \section{Introduction}

-Stochastic blockmodels (SBMs) \citep{wasserman_social_1994,holland_stochastic_1983} are generative models for random graphs that posit community structure among nodes, manifest as block-structured connectivity patterns.
+Stochastic blockmodels (SBMs) \citep{holland_stochastic_1983,wasserman_social_1994} are generative models for random graphs in which network connectivity is determined by community (block) structure among nodes.
 In the simplest setting, nodes (vertices) belong to communities, and connectivity, as quantified via the presence or absence of links (edges) between nodes, is probabilistically governed solely by nodes' community memberships.
 Stochastic blockmodels and their variants serve as workhorse generative models in the statistical analysis of networks, particularly in the vertex-centric, networks-as-graphs paradigm.
-Broadly speaking, this is due largely to the fact that SBMs simultaneously provide enough heterogeneity and enough homogeneity in the sense that (i)~SBMs are structured enough to be statistically interesting, serving as a stepping stone for eventual real data considerations, and (ii)~SBMs are tractable enough to enable theoretical analysis of estimation methods and computational procedures.

-Stochastic blockmodels, instances of which are sometimes referred to as `planted partition models' \citep{schaeffer_graph_2007,lancichinetti_community_2009}, have received significant attention within the mathematics, statistics, computer science, and physics research communities, finding applications in social network analysis, neuroimaging, and elsewhere.
-Popular variants and extensions include mixed membership \citep{airoldi_mixed_2008} and degree-corrected stochastic blockmodels \citep{karrer_stochastic_2011}, among numerous others \citep{arroyo_overlapping_2022,zhang_detecting_2020,sengupta_block_2018,noroozi_estimation_2021,noroozi_sparse_2021}.

-Historical developments in the study of networks and on the role of SBMs are cataloged in, for example, \citet{fortunato_community_2010,goldenberg_survey_2009,fortunato_community_2016,lee_review_2019,wasserman_social_1994}.
-Stochastic blockmodels have themselves already been the subject of survey-length treatment, notably \citet{abbe_community_2018} which summarizes phase transition phenomena and algorithmic considerations under various mathematical regimes.
-Stochastic blockmodels also arise in survey-length treatments of network-oriented research focused on dynamic networks \citep{kim_review_2018} as well as latent space modeling and analysis \citep{athreya_statistical_2018,matias_modeling_2014}, among others \citep{gao_minimax_2021,goldenberg_survey_2009,zhao_survey_2017}.
+Stochastic blockmodels, instances of which are sometimes referred to as \emph{planted partition models} \citep{schaeffer_graph_2007,lancichinetti_community_2009}, have received significant attention within the mathematics, statistics, computer science, and physics research communities, finding applications in social network analysis, neuroimaging, and elsewhere.
+Popular variants and extensions include mixed membership \citep{airoldi_mixed_2008} and degree-corrected stochastic blockmodels \citep{karrer_stochastic_2011}, among numerous others \citep{arroyo_overlapping_2022,noroozi_estimation_2021,noroozi_sparse_2021,sengupta_block_2018,zhang_detecting_2020}.
+Historical developments pertaining to the study of networks and SBMs are cataloged in, for example, \citet{fortunato_community_2010,fortunato_community_2016,lee_review_2019,wasserman_social_1994}.
+Stochastic blockmodels have themselves already been the subject of survey-length treatment, notably in \citet{abbe_community_2018} which summarizes phase transition phenomena for community recovery.
+Stochastic blockmodels also arise in survey-length treatments of research focused on dynamic networks \citep{kim_review_2018} as well as latent space modeling and analysis \citep{athreya_statistical_2018,matias_modeling_2014}, among others \citep{gao_minimax_2021,goldenberg_survey_2009,zhao_survey_2017}.